 19) Choose the Best Talents

 The team is the heart of your startup.
-If you don't know how to chose the best talent you won't understand how to create a startup.
+If you don't know how to choose the best talent you won't understand how to create a startup.

 So be careful in your choices, create a standard process and make sure they adapt to the culture of your company.